LvDQ/Node.js/Notes.md

 ### Node is a framework to help

-### how to run a js file : 1.install node.js 2. open node.js command prompt 3. node +[file name]
+### how to run a js file :
+1.install node.js
+2. open node.js command prompt
+3. node +[file name]
+4. help with Visual Studio Code

+### MODULE:
-### MODULE: A reusable block of code whose existence does not accidentally impact other code
+A reusable block of code whose existence does not accidentally impact other code

+### Invoke:
-### Invoke: run the function
+run the function